Tips and tricks for facilitating ideation sessions in Lucidspark

 share board before meeting

-Assign Collaborator colors
+Assign collaborator colors and authors

-Assigning each collaborator (or each team of collaborators, depending on the situation) a color can help add rhyme and reason to an otherwise hectic flurry of ideation.
+Assigning each collaborator (or each team of collaborators, depending on the situation) a color can help add clarity to a hectic flurry of ideas.
 Say Linda from engineering is assigned the color blue and Lisa from marketing is red.
-Other collaborators can quickly take in a lot of information: Based on the color of each contribution, they can tell who made it and what perspective (business, engineering, etc.) they are coming from.
+Other collaborators can quickly identify who said what and which business perspective they are coming from.

 Start a voting session